Catania - the city under the Volcano - Late Baroque Towns of the Val di Noto (South-Eastern Sicily)

 During the 14th century, and into the Renaissance period, Catania was one of Italy's most important cultural, artistic and political centres.
 It was the site of Sicily's first university, founded in 1434.
 It has been the native or adopted home of some of Italy's most famous artists and writers, including the composers Vincenzo Bellini and Giovanni Pacini, and the writers Giovanni Verga, Luigi Capuana, Federico De Roberto and Nino Martoglio.

-Catania today is the industrial, logistical, and commercial center of Sicily.
+Catania today is the industrial, logistical, and commercial centre of Sicily.
 Its airport, the Catania–Fontanarossa Airport, is the largest in Southern Italy.
 The central "old town" of Catania features exuberant late-baroque architecture, prompted after the 1693 earthquake, and is a UNESCO World Heritage Site.